BMW xDrive explained

 Historically, BMWs were always rear-wheel drive and it was a key reason for their popularity among driving enthusiasts, so the use of xDrive has caused some controversy.
 Despite this, a majority of the firm's range can now be equipped with it, giving the benefit of improved handling in bad weather and extra grip in corners.
 The downside is that it may make the car slightly less fuel efficient, it’s not necessary all of the time and enthusiasts may find models with xDrive slightly less playful than their rear-wheel-drive equivalents when driven quickly.

 BMW xDrive is deemed to be an 'all-wheel-drive' system.
-When driving normally, it distributes 40% of power to the front wheels and 60% to the rear wheels.
+However, while it is marketed across all of the range as the same system, it differs from model to model.
+In BMWs that are primarily rear-wheel drive (3 Series, 5 Series, X3, X5 etc.), xDrive distributes 40% of power to the front wheels and 60% to the rear wheels during normal driving.
 It uses a number of sensors to monitor when the wheels lose grip and automatically diverts power to the front wheels, rear wheels or to an individual wheel, depending on which has the most traction.
 This means that BMWs with xDrive are less likely to lose traction in bad weather, hard cornering or sudden changes of direction

-Unlike a majority of other all-wheel-drive systems that are operated by hydraulics, xDrive functions via an electronically controlled multi-disc clutch, which is lightweight and can distribute power quickly when needed.
-When called upon, this setup can send 100% of the engine's power to either the front axle or the rear axle in just 0.1 seconds.
+Unlike a majority of other all-wheel-drive systems that are operated by hydraulics, xDrive for rear-wheel-drive cars functions via an electronically controlled multi-disc clutch, which is lightweight and can distribute power quickly when needed.
+When called upon, this set-up can send 100% of the engine's power to either the front axle or the rear axle in just 0.1 seconds.
 This is continually monitored by BMW's Dynamic Stability Control (DSC) suite of sensors and software.

-On BMW's performance-focused models, such as the BMW M5, xDrive works slightly differently; it can be set to send a majority of the power to the rear axle, only distributing it to the front axle when a loss of traction is detected.
-This gives the car a more traditional rear-wheel drive feel while giving the car help in coping with enormous amounts of power.
+On BMW's performance-focused models, such as the BMW M5, xDrive does the opposite; it can be set to send a majority of the power to the rear axle, only distributing it to the front axle when there is a loss of traction.
+This gives the car a more traditional rear-wheel-drive feel while giving the car help in coping with enormous amounts of power.

 Problems with xDrive

-Another downside of all-wheel drive is a reduction in efficiency; as xDrive pushes power to all four wheels permanently and adds weight, it will inevitably use more fuel than a rear-wheel drive model.
-A BMW 320d equipped with rear-wheel drive can achieve a claimed 56.6mpg - equip the same car with xDrive and this figure falls to 49.6mpg.
+Another downside of all-wheel drive is a reduction in efficiency; as xDrive pushes power to all four wheels permanently and adds weight, it will inevitably use more fuel than a rear-wheel-drive model.
+A BMW 320d SE Drive equipped with rear-wheel drive can achieve a claimed 61.4mpg; equip the same car with xDrive and this figure falls to 57.6mpg.

 Is BMW xDrive worth it?

 If you're thinking of buying a new car, where you live, how you use your car and the weather you regularly encounter on journeys is likely to affect whether you want a car with four-wheel drive.
 After a flurry of snow or a downpour of rain, roads can quickly become treacherous.
-Often a two-wheel drive car on winter tyres would actually give you more grip, but all-wheel drive systems like xDrive will provide you with helpful extra traction in bad weather.
+Often a two-wheel drive car on winter tyres would actually give you more grip, but all-wheel-drive systems such as xDrive will provide you with helpful extra traction in bad weather.

-For those of you that want to do off-roading, then BMW's 'X' badged SUVs all feature xDrive and offer impressive performance both on and off-road.
+For those of you that want to do off-roading, then BMW's 'X' badged SUVs all feature xDrive as an optional extra and offer impressive performance both on and off-road.

-The BMW 3 Series range has been the benchmark in the executive car market for the last three decades, and the latest model is one of our Best Buys.
+The BMW 3 Series range has been the benchmark in the executive car market for the past three decades, and the latest model is one of our favourite saloon cars.
 Concerns that the addition of xDrive would diminish its ability have proven to be unfounded.
-While the addition of all-wheel drive has affected the driving dynamics compared with a rear-wheel drive model, the difference during normal day-to-day driving isn’t really noticeable.
-BMW has given the latest M5 the xDrive system but with the inclusion of a 'drift mode', allowing the car to send its considerable power solely to the rear wheels at the press of a button.
-BMW’s move towards four-wheel drive will continue with the next-gen M3, which is also set to feature xDrive.
+While the addition of all-wheel drive has affected the driving dynamics compared with a rear-wheel-drive model, the difference during normal day-to-day driving isn’t really noticeable.
+In fact, BMW has so much confidence in the driving dynamics of its xDrive system that all UK ‘M’ models can be specified with it.
+The German brand has given the latest M5 the xDrive system but with the inclusion of a 'drift mode', allowing the car to send its considerable power solely to the rear wheels at the press of a button.
+This means that despite their latest lean towards all-wheel-drive, the rear-drive DNA of BMWs still lives on in some form.